-Twelve novice teams gathered at the Carver HS for Engineering and Science in North Philadelphia today for the kick-off to high school quizbowl in Pennsylvania this season.
+Twelve novice teams gathered at the Carver HS of Engineering and Science in North Philadelphia today for the kick-off to high school quizbowl in Pennsylvania this season.

 Great Valley A put on an impressively disciplined performance to top Friends Select A for the championship.
-Great Valley C defeated a team from Exton for 3rd place.
+Great Valley C defeated a team from Downingtown East for 3rd place.

 The championship match was a treat to read and watch.
 You wouldn’t know it by the way they played, but GV A consisted of two freshmen and a sophomore.
 They handled bonuses like experienced pros, with one player always reminding the others what was being asked for, and took calculated risks on the tossups.
 In contrast, FSS A played a much more go-for-broke, fast-paced style that reminded me of intense NAQT games played on the clock.
 This led to FSS A leading the field in both powers (42) and negs (28).
 It was an interesting clash of styles where GV A ultimately prevailed this time, but it seems likely that we’ll see both teams back in championship games in the future.